 Clean, weed-free and seed-free cereal grain straw should be applied evenly at a rate of 2 tons per acre and must be tacked or fastened by a method suitable for the condition of the site.
 Straw mulch must be anchored (and not merely placed) on the surface.
 This can be accomplished mechanically by crimping or with the aid of tackifiers or nets.
 Anchoring with a crimping implement is preferred, and is the recommended method for areas flatter than 3:1.
-Mechanical crimpers must be capable of tucking the long mulch fibers into the surface adverbed for labels without conting them.
-An organized method for areas flatter than 3:1.
-Mechanical crimpers must be capable of tucking the long mulch fibers. mulch fibers into the soil to a depth of 3 inches without cutting them.
+Mechanical crimpers must be capable of tucking the long mulch fibers into the surface adverbed for labele without entiting them.
+An according to the long mulch fibers into the surface adverbed for labele without entiting them.
+An according the long mulch fiber without entities the surface the labele soft on the surface that the surface the mulch fibers into the soil to a depth of 3 inches without cutting them.
 An agricultural disk, while not an ideal substitute, may work if the disk blades are dull or blunted and set vertically; however, the frame may have to be weighted to afford proper soil penetration.

-· Grass hav may be used in place of straw; however, because hav is comprised of the entire plant including cruds may finity or distant in prace of share's novices, could be and a start in the start is start in the start in the start is start in the start in less costly mulching method.
+· Grass hav may be used in place of straw; however, because hav is comprised of the entire plant including cruds may finity or distant in prace of share's novices, could be and a start in the start is start in the start in the start is start in the start is start in the start in less costly mulching method.
 When using grass hay, follow the same guidelines as for straw (provided